rakoch/scheduler/README.md

-# Scheduler Service with REST endpoints [& eventually a Web Project or will create separate front-end service]
+# Scheduler Service with REST Endpoints [& eventually a Web Project or a separate front-end container]
 ## Assumptions
-- you have the knowledge to install Java, Maven, Docker Desktop, and an IDE like Eclipse
+- you can install & have some knowledge with JDK, Maven, Docker Desktop, and an IDE like Eclipse

 ## Dependencies
 - OpenJdk 11 OR Amazon Corretto 11 JDK